sferlix/frankAllSkyCam/README.md

 2. /home/pi/frankAllSkyCam/img/<img_folder_with_date>/<jpg files>
 3. on your remote FTP, in case you have configured it
 ==============================
 Last step.
 If everything works, just make everything automatic.
-Type this command.
+Type this command:

 python3 -m frankAllSkyCam.crontab

 ==================================
 Done !
 enjoy it !